 Some players try to keep running counts, or even a true count of the cards that have already been drawn, and therefore the cards remaining in the shoe.
 This is very difficult in practice, but there are a number of techniques players can use to approximate probability and deliver better outcomes than chance, simply by knowing how to respond to different valued hands in different game situations.

 On the face of things, blackjack looks like one of the more simple table games.
-But looks can be deceiving.
+But looks can be deceiving and that’s why it is important you know how to play blackjack to maximise your chances of winning.
 While there are a number of straightforward, obvious moves you can make in some situations, others require split second judgement to play the probabilities in a way that is most beneficial to your game long-term.
 That’s why some of the best blackjack players devote so much time and attention to improving their strategy.